 Up to 8Mbps Speed

-The ADSL interface features G.dmt modulation for speeds of up to 8 Mbps downstream and 640 Kbps upstream.
+The modem features G.dmt modulation for speeds of up to 8 Mbps downstream and 1 Mbps upstream.
 G.lite is also supported, allowing up to 1.5 Mbps downstream and 512 Kbps upstream.
 G.lite is sufficient for most Internet applications today, and has the advantage of not requiring the installation of a splitter at the subscriber end.
-The ADSL interface auto-senses the connection type and auto-negotiates the best modulation scheme, G.dmt or G.lite using the G.hs (handshake) protocol.
+The modem auto-senses the connection type and auto-negotiates the best modulation scheme, G.dmt or G.lite using the G.hs (handshake) protocol.

 Uses Existing Telephone Line

 The ADSL modem operates over the existing telephone wire and does not require new transmission media such as fiber-optic cabling.
-ADSL makes possible high-speed multimedia services, Internet access, video conferencing and remote networking for all connected computers.
+ADSL makes possible high-speed multimedia services, Internet access, and video conferencing for anyone using a standard copper phone line.

 No More Busy Signals

 ADSL service, once installed, is always on.
-There is no need to dial the ISP or corporate LAN at the other end.
+There is no nee to dial the ISP or corporate LAN at the other end.

 Maximum Utilization of Resources